-Nina started life with the Cumbrian breeders Why Not Alpacas and then moved to Florens after an adjustment on a nearby farm, where she made friends with Caramella and Stanstead.
+Nina started life with the Cumbrian breeders Why Not Alpacas and then moved to Florens after an agistment on a nearby farm, where she made friends with Caramella and Stanstead (see below).
 She is a very smart and agile alpaca, who knows what you want her to do and cooperates as much as she can.
 She gets on well with the group and is generally relaxed, although she can be a bit dominating where food is concerned.
 Nina has had skin issues throughout her entire life, suffering from acute eczema and localised alopecia on her legs, chest and belly.
-Nina hums almost all the time, sounding very mournful indeed.
-It is just her way.
+Nina used to hum almost all the time, sounding very mournful indeed.
 Humming in alpacas can be a sign of nervousness.
 Coupled with her skin troubles, it may be that Nina is a naturally anxious alpaca.
-But she definitely takes joy in the little things – like rolling in a dust puddle, feeling the cooling effect of the hose pipe on her sore legs and chest and snoozing flat out in the sunshine.
+But since her arrival at Birkhill, these troubles have subsided.
+She definitely takes joy in the little things - like rolling in a dust puddle, feeling the cooling effect of the hose pipe on her legs and chest and snoozing flat out in the sunshine.

 Date of Birth: 18 August 2008